AdobeDocs/campaign.en/help/v8/dev/datamodel.md

 It is possible to extend the recipient table, but not to reduce the number of fields or links in the table.

+:bulb: Learn how to extend an existing schema in [this section](extend-schema.md).

-:arrow_upper_right: Learn how to extend the recipient table in the [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/editing-schemas/examples-of-schemas-edition.html?lang=en#extending-a-table)
+:arrow_upper_right: Discover examples of built-in recipient table extensions in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/editing-schemas/examples-of-schemas-edition.html?lang=en#extending-a-table)

 The default recipient schema is **xxl:nmsRecipientXl**.